White Chocolate Cherry Shortbread Cookies

-So I made them.
 And to say they exceeded my expectations was an understatement.
 Best Christmas cookies ever?
 Well, that’s a pretty bold statement, but I will say they are extremely refreshing and delicious.

-- 1/2 cup maraschino cherries, drained and finely chopped (juice reserved)
+- ½ cup maraschino cherries, drained and finely chopped (juice reserved)

-- 2 1/2 cups all-purpose flour
+- 2 ½ cups (355 g) all-purpose flour

-- 1/2 cup granulated sugar
+- ½ cup (106 g) granulated sugar

-- 1 cup (2 sticks) cold butter
+- 1 cup (227 g) salted butter

-- 4 ounces white baking chocolate, finely chopped (about 2/3 cup)
+- 4 ounces (113 g) white baking chocolate, finely chopped (about 2/3 cup)

-- 1/2 teaspoon almond extract
+- ½ teaspoon almond extract

 - White candy coating or additional white baking chocolate for dipping

 - Preheat the oven to 325 degrees F. Spread the chopped cherries on paper towels to drain well.
 Don’t forget to reserve the juice!

 - In a large bowl, combine the flour and sugar.
 Using a pastry blender or two knives, cut in the butter until the mixture resembles fine crumbs.
 Stir in the drained cherries and chopped white chocolate.
 Stir in the almond extract and enough reserved juice to form a smooth ball.
 Gradually add a tablespoon of the juice at a time and mix with your hands until the dough comes together.